-There are so many recipes in this book that I want to try that narrowing them down has been a lot of work.
-After much deliberation, my love of pecans prevailed, and I decided to make her Pecan Shortbreads.
+There are so many recipes in this book that I want to try.
+Narrowing them down has been a lot of work.
+After much deliberation, my love of pecans prevailed, and I decided to make her Pecan Shortbread cookies.

 As for the cookbook, I will certainly be revisiting it sooner rather than later.
-As for Magnolia Grill, I look forward to being back in the area to enjoy another fantastic dinner (but especially dessert).
+As for Magnolia Grill, I look forward to enjoying another fantastic dinner when I’m in the area (but especially dessert).